 The purpose of the Transportation Plan is to identify infrastructure needs for both motorized and non-motorized transportation to support the land use goals selected for the city, and to compile this information in one document in a comprehensive manner.
 The goal is to provide a safe, efficient, economical, and environmentally responsible transportation system for future growth and development

 With continued strategic investment in the transportation network, Woodinville can maintain a good transportation system even with a large amount of population and employment growth.
-The Transportation Master Plan (PDF) addresses the expected growth, policies, and potential projects that will be needed into the future.
+The Transportation Plan (PDF) addresses the expected growth, policies, and potential projects that will be needed into the future.

 Transportation Improvement Plan (TIP)

 The Transportation Improvement Program (TIP) is a federal obligation document which describes the planned schedule in the next six years for distributing federal, state and local funds for state and local transportation projects.
 The State requires a Transportation Improvement Plan (PDF) to be completed annually.
 It provides a shorter-term outlook on addressing our transportation infrastructure needs.

 In the year 2025, how do you see yourself moving about?
 Walking to work?
 Commuting on a bus or train?
 Working from home?

 For Woodinville, these non-motorized modes of transportation are incorporated into land use and transportation planning and implemented in capital projects.
 The City has invested in non-motorized facilities such as the bridge and trail extension along Northeast 145th Street and over the Sammamish River, bicycle lanes on Northeast 195th Street near Woodinville High School, and pedestrian trails and crossings throughout the City.
 The City's Non-Motorized Transportation Plan (PDF) contains trail, sidewalk, equestrian, and bicycle design guidelines for public and private development that provides connectivity within and outside of the City.